 How will my Yurt Cabin be assembled?

 In general, the Yurt Cabin can be assembled by anyone with a bit of DIY experience.
 The Yurt Cabin uses simple bolt-together assembly methods with no need for expensive tools or special expertise.
-Its built-in foundation and leveling system which eliminates the need for a platform, it can be installed from start to finish in 2-3 days!
+Its built-in foundation and leveling system which eliminates the need for a platform, it can be installed from start to finish in 3-5 days!
 In some cases, folks will hire a contractor to set up their Yurt Cabin which is certainly a viable option.
 Each Yurt Cabin order will include full site preparation and assembly manuals with detailed instructions, as well as phone support from our team.
 Consider inviting friends and family to join you in assembling your Yurt Cabin and make its construction into a communal experience!
 Click here to watch the full assembly video.

 How long is a Yurt Cabin expected to last?